manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ## To-Dos
 - [x] ~~Python and see max value of flats to see if oversaturated.~~ Function called flatsatruthreads using getlist.py
-- [x] ~~Find static calibration data.~~  Used the ones mentioned in Appendix D.
+- [x] ~~Find static calibration data.~~  Used the ones mentioned in Appendix D. See commit above.

-# Feb-04-2016 IRAP Roche J042
+# Feb-05-2016 IRAP Roche J042

-## Summary

-## Questions

-- [ ] How taskset and OMP_NUM_THREAD work.
-Different numbers?
-- [ ] They say "Since thre is only a single detector configuration available for MUSE, there is no real need to verify that the detector parameters of the raw data frames and calibartions mathc.

 ### Multiprocessing